-Alt+Command+Down
+Create Child Alt+Command+Down

-Alt+Command+Up
+Create Parent Alt+Command+Up

-Alt+Command+Left
+Create Jump Alt+Command+Left

-Alt+Enter
+Rename Alt+Enter

-Cmd+S
+Focus on Plex Cmd+S

-Cmd+N
+Focus on Notes Cmd+N

-Cmd+E
+Search Web Cmd+E

 Creating Thoughts

 Creating a Single Thought

 There are many ways to create a Thought, but most start with the same step-choosing the Thought with which the new Thought will have a relationship.
 You will use the chosen Thought as a starting place when creating the new Thought.